GorgeGJ/simulation_app/README.md

 ## 🛠 How It Works

-The app performs a 3-step simulation:
+The app performs a 3-step simulation (can be replaced with any simulation functions):

 1. **Channel Effectiveness** = contribution ÷ total events for that channel in a week
 2. **Pillar Weight** = regression coefficient between `event` and `contribution` for each channel, normalized to `[0.7, 1.3]`